YichengDWu/tinyedm/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-Modular PyTorch (Lightning) implementation of implementation of EDM [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364) and [Analyzing and Improving the Training Dynamics of Diffusion Models](https://arxiv.org/abs/2312.02696).
+This a an unofficial PyTorch (Lightning) implementation of EDM [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364) and [Analyzing and Improving the Training Dynamics of Diffusion Models](https://arxiv.org/abs/2312.02696).
 </div>

 ## Installation